-In summary, it appears that a proper input design, i.e. judicious control of the approximations through the number of corrector steps \texttt{MAX\_SCF\_HISTORY} together with a hence deduced \texttt{NOISY\_GAMMA} in conjunction with sufficiently high $\gamma_{L}$, it should always be possible to perform a satisfying simulation, even with a global $\gamma_{D}$.
-Nevertheless, an additional mass dependence has recently been speculated, so one might therefore be interested in using atomic species-dependent $\gamma_{D}$ values rather than a global one.
-For this, one can use \texttt{GAMMA\_D} instead or in addition to \texttt{NOISY\_GAMMA}.
-For instance, one can change the input as follows.
+For most applications, a carefully chosen global \texttt{NOISY\_GAMMA} combined with a modest overlay \texttt{GAMMA} is sufficient.
+If the species-resolved temperatures remain imbalanced, one can add species-dependent corrections with \texttt{GAMMA\_D}.
+These corrections may be used either in addition to, or instead of, the global \texttt{NOISY\_GAMMA}.
+For example:

-In that case, \texttt{GAMMA\_D} acts as a correction to \texttt{NOISY\_GAMMA}.
-However, even using solely \texttt{GAMMA\_D} is possible, in which case the default $0 \, fs^{-1}$ would be assumed for \texttt{NOISY\_GAMMA}.
-The list on the right hand side of \texttt{GAMMA\_D} corresponds to the atomic species-dependent friction values for each atomic species involved, in order of occurrence in the \texttt{\&COORD} section.
-In our case, $7.5 \times 10^{-5} \, fs^{-1}$ is used for hydrogen and $1.875 \times 10^{-5} \, fs^{-1}$ for oxygen in order to assess the conjecture $\gamma_{D}^{I} = \gamma_{D} \times \sqrt{\min_{I}{M_{I}}}/ \sqrt{M_{I}}$.
-Unfortunately, it is not possible to entirely rule out this conjecture (see Fig.~(11)).
-As a matter of fact, even the original approach obeys the correct temperature distribution.
+In this example, \texttt{GAMMA\_D} is interpreted as a correction to \texttt{NOISY\_GAMMA}.
+If \texttt{NOISY\_GAMMA} is omitted, the global value defaults to $0$~fs$^{-1}$ and the list supplied to \texttt{GAMMA\_D} gives the species-dependent friction values directly.
+The order of the entries follows the order of the atomic species in the \texttt{\&COORD} section.
+For water, the example corresponds to $7.5\times10^{-5}$~fs$^{-1}$ for hydrogen and $1.875\times10^{-5}$~fs$^{-1}$ for oxygen, testing the empirical scaling $\gamma_D^I=\gamma_D\sqrt{\min_I M_I}/\sqrt{M_I}$.
+Figure~\ref{fig:mass-scaled-gamma} shows that this scaling is plausible, but not necessary for the present benchmark because the global correction already samples the correct temperature distribution.

-\subsection{Concurrent Relaxation of nuclear and electronic degrees of freedom}
+\subsection{Concurrent relaxation of nuclear and electronic degrees of freedom}

-Finally, by applying the following fragment, a so-called ``Langevin annealing" can be performed, in which, inspired by the original Car-Parrinello approach, a damped Langevin dynamics is concurrently performed for the electronic and the nuclear degrees of freedom.
-In this way, structure relaxation, diagonalization and self-consistency are simultaneously achieved.

-If some kind of annealing, and not simply a quench, is actually performed, these are very expensive calculations, most likely enough to deplete the budget.
-We therefore have not explicitly performed an additional water annealing, but demonstrated this capability on an ab-initio annealing of liquid germania to vitreous germania (see Fig.~(12)).
+Finally, \cpk{} can perform a ``Langevin annealing'' run in which damped Langevin dynamics relaxes the nuclear and electronic degrees of freedom concurrently.
+This procedure is inspired by the original Car--Parrinello idea and can simultaneously relax the structure, improve diagonalization, and restore self-consistency.